 - When boiling, turn the heat down to low and gently simmer for 2- 3 minutes.
 Stir constantly.

 - Pour and scoop the pineapple mix into the pie crust.
 Smooth the top.
 Leave for an hour to cool before placing into the refrigerator to set and chill completely.This tart is best served after its been chilling for several hours or over night.

 - Optional: Whip up some vegan double cream to serve and sprinkle with grated lemon zest.

-- This pineapple tart is best served chilled and will be at its best the day after preparing.
+- Pineapple custard tart is best served chilled and will be at its best the day after preparing.

 - Store pineapple tart in the refrigerator in a covered container or on a plate covered in food-safe wrap.

-- Whipped vegan cream is a tasty accompaniment.
+- Whipped vegan cream is a tasty topping and accompaniment.
 Other ideas include a scoop of vegan ice-cream or vanilla yogurt.

 - Save time by using a shop-bought vegan friendly pastry shell or ready-prepared shortcrust pastry.